ecadlabs/signatory/README.md

 ## Key import capabilities

 Key import is an important security consideration when choosing a Cloud HSM offering.
-Some HSM's allows you to generate the secret key internally, and the secret key can never be exported.
+Some HSM's allow you to generate the secret key internally, and the secret key can never be exported.
 Others allow for key import with different levels of security.
 The trade-offs in this setting are important.